 - If you want new or original parts used to fix your vehicle, let your insurance company know, as insurance companies often ask repair shops to use used or aftermarket parts to cut costs.
 You may have to pay the difference in price between a new or original part and a used or aftermarket part.

 - Once your car is ready, inspect it carefully before you sign the release.
 If you later find the repair shop did a shoddy job after you have driven away, it can be very difficult to convince the insurance company to have the repairs re-done.

 Getting your vehicle fixed after an accident can be very frustrating—as though the accident itself were not traumatic enough, dealing with insurance companies and repair shops can multiply the frustration.
-An experienced automobile accident attorney can explain exactly what steps should be taken to ensure you receive maximum compensation for your vehicle’s damage, as well as for any injuries you may have sustained.
+An experienced Denver car accident lawyer can explain exactly what steps should be taken to ensure you receive maximum compensation for your vehicle’s damage, as well as for any injuries you may have sustained.

-When someone you love has been injured in a car accident, you need an attorney who can fight for your rights to compensation.
+When someone you love has been injured in a car accident, you need an experienced Denver personal injury lawyer who can fight for your rights to compensation.
 Contact the car accident law firm of Fuicelli & Lee, P.C. at 303-355-7202 for a free case evaluation.
 You pay nothing unless you receive a financial settlement or award.